Joey DeFrancesco Trio

 First sets begin at 7:30 PM, and second sets (when applicable) begin at 9:30 PM (doors: 9:15 PM).

-Pacific Jazz Institute at Dimitriou’s Jazz Alley present Hammond B-3 organist Joey DeFrancesco for two nights touring in support of his latest release One For Rudy.
-Band members are Mr. DeFrancesco (organ), Steve Cotter (guitar), and Ramon Banda (drums).
-Set times Tuesday and Wednesday at 7:30pm.
-Doors open at 5:30.
+The Pacific Jazz Institute at Dimitiriou's Jazz Alley welcomes Grammy-nominated Hammond B3 burner Joey DeFrancesco with his trio touring in support of his latest release "Project Freedom."
+Show times Tuesday and Wednesday at 7:30pm.
+Doors open at 6pm each night.

 Raised in Philadelphia, this is where the foundation of his musical roots in Jazz, Blues and other musical art forms were born.
 To hear Joey DeFrancesco today, his music embodies the traditional art form infused with a distinct modern approach, just part of what makes his music unmistakably his own.

 " He has dominated the instrument and the field as no one of his generation has.” – Chicago Tribune